1. Blog

 No one wants to listen for a minute when they could have got the message in five seconds.

 The simple messages are easiest for our brains to retain, so no matter how tempting it might be to ramble on about your business-critical idea, the time you spend speaking about something does not equate to the power of your delivery.
-Think before you speak and keep your message concise.
+Think before you speak and shut up before you think you should.

 Listening